SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-26.md

 ### Importance of .gitignore
-Note:- Dont forget to put ".gitignore" file in the terraform root folder, not only in terraform root folder, for example if you are creating any other new folder to work, and if you want .gitignore here also you can but it is not mandatory, keeping in root folder is enough, so when you do "terraform init" then terraform will download the provider in ".terraform" folder and this provider memory is almost 350mb.
-Here github is only to store code not software (or) .exe files, so github will automatically reject, so thats why .gitignore is important here (or) A .gitignore file tells to Git which files or directories to ignore (i.e., not track or commit) in your repository, so that we can
+Note:- Dont forget to put ".gitignore" file in the terraform root folder, not only in terraform root folder, for example if you are creating any other new folder to work, and if you want .gitignore here also you can put, but it is not mandatory.
+Keeping in root folder is enough, so when you do "terraform init" then terraform will download the provider in ".terraform" folder and this provider memory is almost 350mb.
+Here github is only to store code not like software (or) .exe files, so github will automatically reject, so that is why .gitignore is important here (or) A .gitignore file tells to Git which files or directories to ignore (i.e., not to track or commit) in your repository, so that we can
-1. Avoid committing sensitive files (e.g., credentials).
+- Avoid committing sensitive files (e.g., credentials)
-2. Skip auto-generated or local-only files.
+- Skip auto-generated or local-only files.
-3. Keep the repository clean and portable
+- Keep the repository clean and portable.

 ### Terraform.tfvars, instance_type = "t3.small"
 - If you dont give the default value in variables.tf, terraform will ask for the prompt, so if you create